 - 1 cup ricotta cheese

 - Whisk together the flour and salt with a fork in a medium bowl.

 - Create a deep well in the middle of the flour and crack the eggs into this well.
 Whisk the eggs with the fork to combine.

 - As you whisk the eggs, begin gradually pulling in flour from the bottom and sides of the bowl.
 Don’t rush.
-At first the eggs will start to look like a slurry.
-Once enough flour has been added, it start forming a soft dough.
+At first, the eggs will start to look like a slurry.
+Once enough flour has been added, it starts forming a soft dough.
 Don’t worry if you don’t use all the flour.

 - Turn the dough and any excess flour out onto a clean counter.
 Begin gently folding the dough on itself.
 Flattening and folding repeatedly.
 Slowly it will start to firm up.
 Once it’s firm enough to knead, begin kneading the dough.
 Incorporate the more flour as needed to prevent the dough from sticking to the counter.
 Slice the dough with a knife, if there are a lot of bubbles, keep kneading.

-- Cut the pasta into 3 inch by 3 inch squares.
+- Cut the pasta into 3 inches by 3-inch squares.
 Place 1 teaspoon of filling in the middle of each square of pasta.
 Wet the edges of the square and then fold into a triangle, pressing the top together and working along the sides.
 Then fold the pocket of filling upward toward the peak of the triangle.
 Set the pocket of filling against the nail of your pinky finger and wrap the two corners around your finger.
 Press tightly to seal.
-Toss with flour, set aside on well floured baking sheet, and cover.
+Toss with flour, set aside on well-floured baking sheet, and cover.
 Repeat.

 - Top with your favorite sauce!